GlaceYT/BedrockConnect-Static-Server-List-Edition/README.md

 ## 📦 What's Included

 ```
-├── BedrockConnect-1.0-SNAPSHOT.jar    ← The server (run this)
+├── BedrockConnectLatest.jar    ← The server (run this)
 └── static_servers.json                ← Your server config (edit this)
 ```